timescale/docs/cloud/user-management.md

 your project in their Timescale Cloud console.
 You can add, manage, and delete users from the `Members` section of the Cloud console.

-You are the assigned an `Administrator` role for projects that you create, and have the ability to add and delete other users, as well as change the project name.
+You are assigned an `Administrator` role for projects that you create, and have the ability to add and delete other users, as well as change the project name.
 If you have been added to a project, you are assigned a `Member` role.